Private Universities Closing the Gap on IITs, Finds New KPMG Analysis of NIRF Rankings

 Shiv Nadar University 45 27.8 +5.4

-Prof. Rao remarked that “such consistent improvement reflects an intentional focus on research infrastructure, global partnerships, and innovation-driven curricula.”
-He noted that the gap between IITs and top private universities is “visibly shrinking” as more private campuses invest in faculty development and interdisciplinary research.
+Prof. Rao remarked that “such consistent improvement reflects an intentional focus on research infrastructure, global partnerships, and innovation driven curricula.”
+He noted that gap between IITs and top private universities is “visibly shrinking” as more private campuses invest in faculty development and interdisciplinary research.

 IITs vs Private Universities: Growth Trends (2021–2024)

-KPMG’s comparison highlights how both groups of institutions (public and private) have evolved in research, employability, and inclusivity scores over past three NIRF Ranking cycles.
+KPMG’s comparison highlights how both type of institutions have evolved in research, employability, and inclusivity scores over past three NIRF Ranking cycles.

 Parameter IITs (Average Score Growth 2021–2024) Private Universities (Average Score Growth 2021–2024)